Arts

 Paringa Silo Art

-These newly painted silos in the Riverland are getting a lot of attention, and we can see why!
+These painted silos in the Riverland are getting a lot of attention, and we can see why!
 Renowned artist, Jack Fran, with a wealth of creative experience, was entrusted to bring the vision, ‘The River at Renmark’ to life.

 Local characters were selected to feature as the base silhouettes with the story of our district told through the images within the profiles, including Possum, and his mythological connection with the Murray, a Houseboat, the historic Paddle Steamer Industry, a Dinghy, the magnificent river cliffs plus the iconic Paringa Bridge and a Murray Cod.